• architecture, Art, Church

 Use of Solitude

-While on a walk last week I ventured into St. Josephs Catholic Church.
-It was the time of day I like to visit when there few people.
-There was one man praying the Stations of the Cross, otherwise I had it to myslef.
+While on a walk last week I ventured into St. Joseph’s Catholic Church.
+It was the time of day I like to visit when there are few people.
+There was one man praying the Stations of the Cross, otherwise I had it to myself.
 Churches are still a place in our city where I can find a place of quiet.
-Very little external noise finds it’s way in.
+Very little external noise finds its way in.
 I then use these places to sit and journal or meditate or read or all of them.
-Before going into the church I looked up and noticed the steeple against the sky.
-That’s one image.

 Solitude has become an important part of my life.
 I enjoy it and need it.
 My condo is a place of solitude, a sanctuary, a way to distance myself from the busyness of the world.
 Please don’t think I’m a hermit because I need community, to have people actively in my life.
 I find community with family, friends, coffeehouses, bookstores and libraries and in nature.